Rubrik has announced a major software release thats speeds backup and restore and extends public cloud coverage.

-The data protection vendor’s Cloud Data Management (CDM) Andes 5.3 also adds faster file scans and validates Oracle database restores.
+The data protection vendor’s Cloud Data Management (CDM) Andes 5.3 release also adds faster file scans and validates Oracle database restores.

 Rubrik president Dan Rogers provided a statement: “With Andes 5.3 … companies can add automation to their data operations, protection across hybrid environments including all three major public cloud providers, and mitigate increasing data risks.”